Michael J. Fox: 1985–1990: Back to the Future and stardom

+1991–2001: Further films and acclaim

 In 1991, he starred in Doc Hollywood, a romantic comedy about a talented medical doctor who decides to become a plastic surgeon.
 While moving from Washington, D.C. to Los Angeles, he winds up as a doctor in a small southern town in South Carolina.
 Michael Caton-Jones, of Time Out, described Fox in the film as "at his frenetic best".
 The Hard Way was also released in 1991, with Fox playing an undercover actor learning from police officer James Woods.
 After being privately diagnosed with Parkinson's disease in 1991 and being cautioned he had "ten good working years left", Fox hastily signed a three-film contract, appearing in For Love or Money (1993), Life with Mikey (1993), and Greedy (1994).
-The mid-1990s saw Fox play smaller supporting roles in The American President (1995) and Mars Attacks!
+In the mid-1990s Fox played smaller supporting roles in The American President (1995) and Mars Attacks!
 (1996).

 His last major film role was in The Frighteners (1996), directed by Peter Jackson.
-The Frighteners tells the story of Frank Bannister (Fox), an architect who develops psychic abilities allowing him to see, hear, and communicate with ghosts.
-After losing his wife, he uses his new abilities by cheating customers out of money for his "ghost hunting" business.
-However, a mass murderer comes back from Hell, prompting Frank to investigate the supernatural presence.
 Fox's performance received critical praise, Kenneth Turan in the Los Angeles Times wrote; "The film's actors are equally pleasing.
 Both Fox, in his most successful starring role in some time, and [Trini] Alvarado, who looks rather like Andie MacDowell here, have no difficulty getting into the manic spirit of things."

-He voiced the American Bulldog Chance in Disney's live-action film Homeward Bound: The Incredible Journey and its sequel Homeward Bound II: Lost in San Francisco, the titular character in Stuart Little and its two sequels Stuart Little 2 and Stuart Little 3: Call of the Wild, and Milo Thatch in Disney's animated film Atlantis: The Lost Empire.
+In the 1990s and 2000s, Fox took on multiple voice acting roles.
+He voiced the American Bulldog Chance in Disney's live-action film Homeward Bound: The Incredible Journey and its sequel Homeward Bound II: Lost in San Francisco, the titular character in Stuart Little and its two sequels Stuart Little 2 and Stuart Little 3: Call of the Wild, and Milo James Thatch in Disney's animated film Atlantis: The Lost Empire.